STEM Certificate Program

 - Graduate Credit Fee: Participants interested in receiving graduate credit through Framingham State University for the program, there is an additional fee of $75 per credit hour (5.0 total credit hours x 75.00 = $375.00) that will go to the University.
 This fee is in addition to the minimum registration fee of $510.
 Graduate credit participants would therefore end up paying a total of $885 for the entire program.

 Registration for the next available program offering is posted below.
 Please review the program requirements before submitting your registration.
 If you have questions, please contact Alyssa Walker at 508.626.4057, or by email: email@example.com.
 You can also join our distribution list to receive program information and announcements by signing up for our newsletter at the top right of this page.

-Registration for the Summer 2014 Cohort Opening Soon
+Registration for the Summer 2014 Cohort Now Open

 We are looking forward to kicking off the Summer 2014 cohort, which will run from July – November.
-Details regarding summer registration, schedule, etc., will be posted on this page shortly.
+Please review the following program requirements carefully before registering below: